-9) This provides essential advice for assessment of the competency standard unit and must be read in conjunction with the Performance Criteria and the range statement of the competency standard unit and the Training Package Assessment Guidelines.
-The Evidence Guide forms an integral part of this unit and shall be used in conjunction with all components parts of this unit and, performed in accordance with the Assessment Guidelines of this Training Package.
+9) Evidence Guide: This provides essential advice for assessment of the competency standard unit and must be read in conjunction with the Performance Criteria and the Range Statement of the competency standard unit and the Training Package Assessment Guidelines.

+The Evidence Guide forms an integral part of this Competency Standard Unit and shall be used in conjunction with all components parts of this unit and, performed in accordance with the Assessment Guidelines of this Training Package.

-Overview of Assessment
+Overview of 9.1) Assessment

 Longitude competency development approaches to assessment, such as Profiling, require data to be reliably gathered in a form that can be consistently interpreted over time.
 This approach is best utilised in Apprenticeship programs and reduces assessment intervention.
-It is the Industry preferred model for apprenticeships.
-However, where summative (or final) assessment is used it is to include the application of the competency in the normal work environment or in a realistically simulated work environment.
-It is recognised that, in some circumstances, assessment in part or full can occur outside the workplace, however, it must be in accord with Industry and regulatory policy.
+It is the Industry's preferred model for apprenticeships.
+However, where summative (or final) assessment is used it is to include the application of the competency in the normal work environment or, at a minimum, the application of the competency in a realistically simulated work environment.
+It is recognised that, in some circumstances, assessment in part or full can occur outside the workplace.
+However, it must be in accord with Industry and, Regulatory policy in this regard.
 Methods chosen for a particular assessment will be influenced by various factors.
 These include the extent of the assessment, the most effective locations for the assessment activities to take place, access to physical resources, additional safety measures that may be required and the critical nature of the competencies being assessed.

 The critical safety nature of working with electricity, electrical equipment, gas or any other hazardous substance/material carries risk in deeming a person competent.
 Hence, sources of evidence need to be 'rich' in nature so as to minimise error in judgment.
 Activities associated with normal every day work have a bearing on the decision as to how much and how detailed the data gathered will contribute to its 'richness'.
 Some skills are more critical to safety and operational requirements while the same skills may be more or less frequently practised.
 These points are raised for the assessors to consider when choosing an assessment method and developing assessment instruments.
-Sample assessment instruments are included in the Assessment Guidelines of this Training Package.
+Sample assessment instruments are included for Assessors in the Assessment Guidelines of this Training Package.

-Critical aspects of evidence required to demonstrate competency in this unit
+Critical aspects 9.2) of evidence required to demonstrate competency in this unit